marukatsutech/special_relativity/README.md

 ![image_ch6_fig2-1](https://github.com/marukatsutech/special_relativity/blob/main/image_ch6_fig2-1.png)

+Fig. 2-1 Positive and negative charges

 In quantum field theory (quantum electrodynamics), the Coulomb force is carried out by virtual photons that arise between elementary particles.
 For example, in the case of electrons, the virtual photon generated between the electrons collides with the electron, giving it kinetic energy and generating a repulsive force.
 So, how can we explain the electromagnetic interaction of electric charges if we represent elementary particles in terms of oscillation modes?

 ![image_ch6_fig2-2](https://github.com/marukatsutech/special_relativity/blob/main/image_ch6_fig2-2.png)

+Fig. 2-2 Interaction of electrons and photons

 In Chapter 5, I explained that the mechanism behind the positive and negative charges of electrons and quarks is related to the number of axes of oscillation (rotation).
 If the oscillation (rotation) of one axis is considered to be a negative charge, then the oscillation of two axes is negative x negative = positive, and the oscllation of three axes is negative x negative x negative = negative.